 Once we focus on time as a solution, we lose sight of the actual problems we are trying to solve.
 Sometimes we need to go quite far back to really understand the problem we’re trying to solve.

-We also know that when people say they don’t have the time, or they need time; what they are actually saying and meaning is…
+We know also that when people say they don’t have the time, or they need time; what they are can be saying and often the meaning is…

 It’s not a priority for me, I have other priorities that take up my time.

 Priorities in theory are set by the line manager, who is operationalising the strategic direction and vision of the institution.

 So time isn’t a problem.
 Lack of time is also not the problem.
 Trying to embed the use of learning technologies is also not the problem.
 Learning technologies are a solution to a different problem.
 The problem can be improving student outomes, widening participation, quality assurance.